Shane-Bath/Movember_9-s_golf/README.md

   Information about the organisation and sponsors of the event
 - Gallery

     A mix of different sizes of images in a grid structure.
 I  assigned grid position and span instruction to each image, in order to fit the grid.
-This would probably not be the most effective to display images but i found that it was a good exercise to learn how to use grid.
+This would probably not be the most effective way to display images but I found that it was a good exercise to learn how to use grid.
 I decided to retain the page.

 - Contact us

-  I used a pop up or modal for the contact page.
+  I used a pop up window or modal for the contact page.
 If the user user click contact in the navigation bar, it will bring you to a separate contact-us page.
 I keep this page to demonstrate both techniques.

 - Sponsor and footer